We’ve all heard stupid voicemails, and if you’re like me, you do two things.

 Don’t forget that the person listening to the message is not in the same room as you.
-Depending on the equipment they use and you use, believe me — the quality of your voice can sound pathetic.
+Depending on the equipment they use–or you use–the quality of your voice can sound pathetic.

 I know there are no guarantees that every voicemail message will be returned, even if you don’t make any of the above mistakes.

-But the person receiving your message will more likely view you in a more positive light if you don’t make these mistakes.
+But the person receiving your message is more likely to view you in a more positive light if you don’t make these mistakes.
 And this means there is greater potential for you to communicate at a later point.

 Copyright 2014, Mark Hunter “The Sales Hunter.”
 Sales Motivation Blog.
 Mark Hunter is the author of High-Profit Selling: Win the Sale Without Compromising on Price.